The pseudospectrum and transient of Kaluza-Klein black holes in Einstein-Gauss-Bonnet gravity: The pseudospectrum and the transient effect

 \begin{theorem} The $2$-norm complex stability radius of a matrix $\tilde{\mathbf{H}}$ is equal to

 where $s_1$ denotes the largest singular value and $\mathbf{R}(z)=(z-\tilde{\mathbf{H}})^{-1}$. \end{theorem}

 In this section, we use Eq.(\ref{complex_stability_radii}) to calculate the complex stability radius and present some typical results varying with different parameters in Fig.\ref{fig:Complex Radius}.
 By examining the five panels, we can observe certain patterns.
 In the second to fourth panels, we find that the stability radius decreases with increasing $l$, $\alpha$, $\mu$.
 However, in contrast, the stability radius increases with increasing $\gamma$.
 In the first panel, the stability radius for two different spacetime dimensions $n=7$ and $n=8$ can be compared due to the same $\gamma$, and the former is more dynamically stable than the latter.
 For the case of $n=9$, since we choose $\gamma=-6.5$ as illustrated before, it can not be compared with other cases.
 The complex stability radius provides a quantitative measure of dynamical instability of the linear system.
-Based on the results, we can infer that increasing $n$, $l$, $\alpha$, and $\mu$ will stabilize the dynamical system, while increasing $\gamma$ will destabilize it.
+Based on the results, we can infer that increasing $n,l,\alpha,\mu$ will destabilize the dynamical system, while increasing $\gamma$ will stabilize it, since the larger the stability radius, the greater the perturbation required to complete the transition of the system from dynamic stability to dynamic instability.

 In addition, the stability radius can also be determined by the pseudospectral abscissa $\bar{\alpha}_{\epsilon}(\tilde{\mathbf{H}})=0$ by definition.
 The criss-cross algorithm is a commonly used approach to calculate the pseudospectral abscissa.
 More details about the criss-cross algorithm can be found in references~\cite{10.1093/imanum/23.3.359, trefethen2020spectra}.
 In general, we can employ the bisection method to iteratively approach the desired (complex) stability radius.
 On the other hand, this also can serve as a method to verify the reliability of the stability radius results obtained from Eq.(\ref{complex_stability_radii}).
 To evaluate its accuracy, we can calculate the pseudospectral abscissas where $\epsilon$ is given by the stability radius, thereby examining the errors.
 The pseudospectral abscissas with parameters that are same with calculations in stability radius are shown in Fig.\ref{fig:Spectrum abscissa depended on the complex radius}.
 From this figure, we observe that the pseudospectral abscissas are controlled within the order of magnitude of $10^{-6}$, indicating relatively small errors, that provides further validation of the stability radius results.